ceaucari/drupal-apiNG/README.md

 Install like any drupal module

-Right now it uses libraries from CDN but the option to use local libraries will be available too.

-##### Drush commands available to download libraries:

-	drush aping-angular
-	drush aping-aping

 ### 2. Enable the block
 Place the "apiNG Social Wall" block in any region and see it in action with the default accounts.